MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_share_items.md

 # Entity Documentation - minecraft:behavior.share_items

-`minecraft:behavior.share_items` allows an entity to share items they have in their inventory with other specific entities that have been defined.
+`minecraft:behavior.share_items` compels an entity to share items they have in their inventory with other specific entities that have been defined.

 ## Parameters